terramate-io/terramate/docs/cli/cmdline/run.md

 - `-B, --git-change-base=STRING` Git base ref for computing changes
 - `-c, --changed` Filter by changed infrastructure
+- `--cloud-status=status` Filter by status of stack in the Terramate Cloud.
+Example: `--cloud-status=unhealthy`
 - `--tags=TAGS` Filter stacks by tags.
 Use ":" for logical AND and "," for logical OR.
 Example: --tags `app:prod` filters stacks containing tag "app" AND "prod".
 If multiple `--tags` are provided, an OR expression is created.
 Example: `--tags a --tags b` is the same as `--tags a,b`
 - `--no-tags=NO-TAGS,...` Filter stacks that do not have the given tags
 - `--disable-check-gen-code` Disable outdated generated code check